-If you make repairs as part of an extensive remodeling or restoration of your home, the entire job is an improvement.
 You must carefully distinguish between repairs and improvements.
-You must also keep accurate records of these expenses.
+See Repairs, earlier.
+You also must keep accurate records of these expenses.
 These records will help you decide whether an expense is a deductible or capital (added to the basis) expense.
+However, if you make repairs as part of an extensive remodeling or restoration of your home, the entire job is an improvement.

 Example.
 You buy an older home and fix up two rooms as a beauty salon.
 You patch the plaster on the ceilings and walls, paint, repair the floor, install an outside door, and install new wiring, plumbing, and other equipment.
 Normally, the patching, painting, and floor work are repairs and the other expenses are permanent improvements.
-However, since the work gives your property a new use, the entire remodeling job is a permanent improvement and its cost is added to the basis of the property.
+However, because the work gives your property a new use, the entire remodeling job is a permanent improvement and its cost is added to the basis of the property.
 You cannot deduct any portion of it as a repair expense.